elvisvukesu/bootcamp-java-mysql/README.md

     export DB_PWD=password5678

 # Exercise 7.
-Delete all images and containers running on the server
+Delete all images and containers running on the server.

-Run the bash shell script to set the env variables
+Run the bash shell script to set the env variables.

-Start the conainers using docker compose
+Start the conainers using docker compose.

-Access the container from the browswer
+Access the container from the browswer.